-23. MEDICAID 1115 WAIVER
+24. MEDICAID 1115 WAIVER

 The initial Medicaid 1115 Waiver was for a five year period ending September 30, 2016.
 In May 2016 the Centers for Medicare & Medicaid Services (CMS) approved a temporary fifteen month extension through December 2017 at the current annual funding levels.
-On December 21st, 2017, Texas Health and Human Services Commission (HHSC) and the Center for Medicare and Medicaid Services (CMS) reached an agreement to extend the 1115 Transformation Waiver.
+On December 21, 2017, Texas Health and Human Services Commission (HHSC) and the Center for Medicare and Medicaid Services (CMS) reached an agreement to extend the 1115 Transformation Waiver.
 This extension is for an additional five years and ends September 30, 2022.
 The new waiver maintains DSRIP funding for the first two years and then reduces the amount of DSRIP funding over the following two years.
-There is no DSRIP funding in FY2022, the fifth year of the waiver.
+There is no DSRIP funding in fiscal year 2022, the fifth year of the waiver.
+The program was redesigned to make payments to performing providers based on achieving selected health outcomes for a defined population.

-Central Health provides local funding know as Intergovernmental Transfers that are used to draw matching federal funds for the performance of Delivery System Reform Incentive Program (DSRIP) projects.
+Central Health provided local funding known as Intergovernmental Transfers that are used to draw matching federal funds for the performance of Delivery System Reform Incentive Program (DSRIP) projects.
 Central Health provides local funding for projects performed by the CCC, Seton, Dell Children's Hospital, and St. David's hospitals.